globe-pointerKinghost DNS

 Update 08/31/24

-It is also necessary to point for AWS validation.
+It is also necessary to perform the pointing for AWS validation.

-2. Add a new record in the DNS settings selecting CNAME as the record type.
+Add a new record in the DNS settings by selecting CNAME as the record type.

-These instructions are to ensure the custom domain is validated correctly when configuring the CNAME record in the DNS server.
+These instructions are to ensure the custom domain is validated correctly when configuring the CNAME record on the DNS server.

 Conclusion

-Configuring the DNS for your landing page by pointing the CNAME to SprintHub is a relatively simple process, but it requires attention to detail to ensure everything works correctly.
-By following the steps above, you can ensure your subdomain will be pointing correctly to SprintHub, allowing your landing page to be accessible to all visitors.
+Configuring your landing page DNS by pointing the CNAME to SprintHub is a relatively simple process, but it requires attention to detail to ensure everything works correctly.
+By following the steps above, you can ensure your subdomain will point correctly to SprintHub, allowing your landing page to be accessible to all visitors.

 Last updated